-Judging by that enormous list of symptoms and signs, it's clear that thyroid gland failure can be a severe disease.
-But what causes an underactive thyroid?
+The list of symptoms and signs goes on and on, and it's clear that thyroid gland failure might be a severe disease.
+But what causes underactive thyroid?

-First, it's worth mentioning that since the thyroid gland is so precisely controlled by 'upper floors' (i.e., the pituitary gland and hypothalamus), pathology of the thyroid's masters can cause thyroid dysfunction.
-Still, these situations are relatively rare, and most thyroid diseases begin in the gland itself.
+First, it's worth mentioning that since the thyroid gland is so precisely controlled by 'upper floors' (pituitary gland and hypothalamus), the pathology of all these can cause thyroid dysfunction.
+Still, those situations are relatively rare, and most of the thyroid diseases begin in the gland itself.
 The most common causes include:

-- Surgical removal of the gland - e.g., because of thyroid cancer or nodules.
-In this case, the thyroid is simply absent, which makes hypothyroidism inevitable;
+- surgical removal of the gland - e.g., because of thyroid cancer or nodules.
+In this case, the thyroid is simply absent, which makes clear it will cause hypothyroidism;

-- Congenital thyroid defect - for example, in babies born with genetic disorders.
+- congenital thyroid defect - for example, in babies being born with genetic disorders.

 What is levothyroxine?

-Levothyroxine in just an analog of natural thyroxine, manufactured in laboratories as a thyroid medicine.
-One of its most important components is iodium.
+A short note on that: levothyroxine in just a natural thyroxine's analog, manufactured in laboratories to get a thyroid medicine.
+One of the most important components of it is iodium.

-Levothyroxine was first synthesized in 1927 and is a proud member of WHO (World Health Organization) Model List of Essential Medicines - a list which contains drugs that are important not only for health reasons but are also essential due to their effect on public health, efficacy, and cost-effectiveness analysis.
-And, most importantly, they are evidence-based and safe.
+Levothyroxine was first synthesized in 1927 and is a proud member of- a list which contains drugs that are important not only for health reasons but are also essential in terms of public health, efficacy, cost-effectiveness analysis.
+And most important, they are evidence-based and safe.

 Hypothyroidism treatment.
 Starting dose of levothyroxine, levothyroxine side effects

-It's luck that, even though an underactive thyroid is such a multidirectional disease, treating hypothyroidism is easy, cheap, and obvious - you just have to replace the lacking endogenous hormones with synthetic ones.
-Properly led therapy with just one daily dose of levothyroxine kind of cancels out all of the disease's harmful effects on your body and life.
+Luckily, even though underactive thyroid is such a multidirectional disease, hypothyroidism treatment is easy, cheap, and obvious - you have to replace the lacking endogenous hormones with synthetic ones.
+Properly led therapy with just one daily dose of levothyroxine kind of cancels all the disease's harmful effects on your body and life.

 It is crucial to treat hypothyroidism and take the right levothyroxine dosage.
 Untreated thyroid gland failure can lead to infertility, neuromuscular dysfunctions, cognitive impairment, gathering of fluid in your pleura or pericardial sac, or even coma.

-But, it is also crucial to get the levothyroxine dose right.
-You should take your medication every day, on an empty stomach, preferably 0.5h - 1h before breakfast (alternatively, you can take the dose at bedtime, at least 3 hours after your last meal).
-You should avoid taking iron or calcium supplements within four hours of the levothyroxine dose, as they decrease hormone absorption.
+But, it is also crucial to get the levothyroxine right.
+You should take your medication every day, on an empty stomach, preferably 0.5h - 1h before breakfast (alternatively, you can take the dose at bedtime, at least 3 hours after last meal).
+You should avoid taking iron or calcium supplements within four hours of levothyroxine dose - they decrease hormone absorption.

 While taking an excessive dose, a patient will complain about shakiness, nervousness, feeling hot, diarrhea.
 Their TSH level will be small or even indeterminate.

-Once you've settled on your levothyroxine dosage, you should get your TSH measured once a year.
-You need an earlier test if you're not feeling well, if you start or stop taking any other medications that can influence the TSH level, or if you get pregnant or are planning on a pregnancy.
+Once you're settled on their levothyroxine dosage, you should get TSH measured once a year.
+You need an earlier test if you're not feeling well if you start or stop taking any other medications that can influence the TSH level, if you get pregnant or plan pregnancy.

 Levothyroxine dosage calculator use

 Using the levothyroxine dosage calculator is simple and intuitive.
-It will help you determine the right dose of the drug and give you a hint of where to start and where to aim.
+It will help you determine the drug's right dose and give a hint of where to start and where to aim.